danmgs/-AWS.Pipeline.CloudFormation/README.md

 This launcher will package all the nested templates into a final one .
 For instance, this template is named **packaged-s3-pipeline-parent-stack.cfn.yml**.

-You will be asked to deploy the stack to AWS : you can then accept by typing "**y**".
+You will be asked to deploy the stack to AWS.

 Alternatively, you can use **packaged-s3-pipeline-parent-stack.cfn.yml** to upload it in AWS CloudFormation console for manual deployment.